dactyrafficle/amarillo/README.md

 and improve SPLIT -> maybe 1. random split ie. n/2 elements per list or what im using now, n_ where value > some percentage in one box, else in next box

+2021-03-22
+I think i know how I want the input data to be [{"group":group,"value":value,"subgroups":[]}]

+where subgroups are optional